nessarus/ProgrammingQuiz/README.md

 ## Setup:
 - Compile all java classes in /QuestionServer using "javac *.java"
-- Start up the Question Server with java MainClass
+- Start up the Question Server with "java MainClass"
 - Observe the listening port of the Question Server
 - Start up the Testing Server with python3 TestingServer.py
 - Enter the IPv4 address and port number used by Question Server